BankAdvisor – UK Digital Bank Comparisons

 Key Features

-Credit CardNot offered — Monzo provides Mastercard Debit cards only
+Credit CardNot offered — Monzo provides Mastercard Debit cards only, though a credit card is reportedly in development

-Spending AbroadFree — Monzo does not charge fees for using your card abroad.
+Spending AbroadFree — Monzo does not charge fees for using your card abroad up to £200/month.
+After limit: 3% fee.
 Mastercard's exchange rate applies

-App FeaturesInstant notifications, Pots for saving, budgeting tools, bill splitting, Salary Sorter
+App FeaturesInstant notifications, Pots for saving, budgeting tools with spending categories, bill splitting, Salary Sorter, Round-ups, virtual cards, Open Banking connections

 Monzo at a Glance

-• Monzo provides a fully-featured digital current account with instant spending alerts, goal-based savings Pots, budgeting analytics, salary sorting, and fee-free international spending up to £200/month, with full FSCS protection up to £85,000.
+• Monzo provides a fully-featured digital current account with instant spending alerts, goal-based savings Pots, budgeting analytics, salary sorting, and fee-free international spending up to £200/month.
+It offers multiple account tiers (Free, Plus, Premium, Max) and full FSCS protection up to £120,000.

 Monzo Services

-Monzo offers personal banking services including a current account, Easy Access and Fixed Savings Pots, overdrafts up to £2,000, personal loans, fee-free international spending (with limits), bill splitting, salary sorter, budgeting tools, and mobile cheque deposits.
+Monzo offers personal banking services including a current account, Easy Access and Fixed Savings Pots (up to 4.60% AER), overdrafts up to £2,000, personal loans, fee-free international spending (with limits), bill splitting, Salary Sorter, budgeting tools, and mobile cheque deposits.
+Paid tiers (Plus, Premium, Max) add travel insurance, phone insurance, higher savings rates, and metal cards.

 Want to learn more about Monzo?
 Read our in-depth guide.